Economics (ECO)

 ECO 301.
 Managerial Economics.
 3 Hours.

 Consumer behavior, productions theory, pricing in different market structures, and cost and allocation of resources.
 Introduction to general equilibrium theory and welfare economics.
-Course Information: Prerequisite: MAT 113 or MAT 114, ECO 201 and ECO 202, or equivalent.
+Course Information: Prerequisites: MAT 113 or MAT 114, ECO 201 and ECO 202, or equivalent.

 ECO 302.
 Macroeconomics in a Global Economy.
 3 Hours.

 National income determination; classical, Keynesian, and post-Keynesian theories of employment, interest, and money.
 Analysis of business cycles, inflation, and economic growth in the global economy.
-Economic policy for national and global growth, international monetary systems, and globalization in light of recent theoretical and empirical developments Course Information: Prerequisite: MAT 113 or MAT 114, ECO 201 and ECO 202, or equivalent.
+Economic policy for national and global growth, international monetary systems, and globalization in light of recent theoretical and empirical developments Course Information: Prerequisites: MAT 113 or MAT 114, ECO 201 and ECO 202, or equivalent.

 ECO 314.
 Analytical Decision Making for BUS and ECO.
 3 Hours.

 Matrix algebra, Markove chains, input-output analysis, linear programming and its application to the allocation of economic resources and transportation, differentiation and integration of functions of one and several variables, and optimization of constrained and unconstrained functions.
-Course Information: Prerequisite: ECO 201 and ECO 202, and ECO 213, or equivalent.
+Course Information: Prerequisites: ECO 201 and ECO 202, and ECO 213, or equivalent.

 ECO 315.
 Economics for Administration.
 4 Hours.